 Rincón

-READ ALSO: Moving to Puerto Rico >> Your Easy “How to” Guide
+READ ALSO: Moving to Puerto Rico: Your How-to Guide

 FAQ: Common Questions About Moving to Puerto Rico

-No, U.S. citizens don’t need a visa or passport to relocate to Puerto Rico, as it is a U.S. territory.
+Do I need a visa to move to Puerto Rico?
+No. US citizens don’t need a visa or a passport to move to Puerto Rico, because it is a US territory.

-Puerto Rico offers public, private, and international schools, with programs available in both Spanish and English.
+What schools are available for children?
+Puerto Rico has public, private, and international schools, with instruction available in both Spanish and English.